loic-sharma/BaGet/docs/configuration.md

 ## Enable package hard deletions

-To prevent the ["left pad" problem](https://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm), BaGet's default configuration doesn't allow package deletions.
-Whenever BaGet receives a package deletion request, it will instead "unlist" the package.
+To prevent the ["left pad" problem](https://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm), BaGetter's default configuration doesn't allow package deletions.
+Whenever BaGetter receives a package deletion request, it will instead "unlist" the package.
 An unlisted package is undiscoverable but can still be downloaded if you know the package's id and version.
 You can override this behavior by setting the `PackageDeletionBehavior`: